Advisors -- Find G19 Information Here!Release Date: 05/31/2018 Staff Reference: g19session

 A note on timing

-- For new sales: Anticipated compensation for new Group Retirement Services sales and new Group Benefits sales are to be disclosed to contract holders beginning January 1, 2019.
+- New sales: Anticipated compensation for new Group Retirement Services sales are to be disclosed to contract holders beginning January 1, 2019.

-- For renewal business: Ongoing compensation for all renewal business in Group Retirement Services and Group Benefits will be tracked beginning January 1, 2019, with disclosure to contract holders to begin on January 1, 2020.
+- Renewal business: Ongoing compensation for Group Retirement Services will be tracked beginning January 1, 2019, with disclosure to contract holders to begin on January 1, 2020.